For Alaska’s commercial fisheries industry in 2020, things will hardly be business as usual.

 As of Wednesday, April 1, Trident was finalizing Cordova-specific protocols to address plant operations, limits on employee interactions with the community and fishermen, and logistics of helping fishermen work this season while adhering to local and state travel mandates.

-Isaacson noted that the situation is rapidly changing and that as it evolves, Trident will maintain open limes of communication with Cordova.
+Isaacson noted that the situation is rapidly changing and that as it evolves, Trident will maintain open lines of communication with Cordova.

 Ocean Beauty, a major processor of finfish, groundfish and shellfish, also is gearing up for the wild salmon fisheries opening in May, as are several other major and smaller processors.